Home > Business > Logistics purchasing > Responsible purchasing: a performance driver for companies

 Many companies find it difficult to implement a responsible purchasing approach of this kind.
 Enrolling in the RFAR (Responsible Purchasing and Supplier Relations) programme enables you to structure your approach strategically and operationally.

-The first step is to make a diagnosis to assess the organisation's maturity in terms of responsible purchasing.
+The first step is to make a diagnosis to assess the maturity of the organisation in terms of responsible purchasing.
 Based on this diagnosis, a strategic thinking is used to define :

 • the main lines of a responsible purchasing policy in line with the company's CSR strategy;